th0114nd/hfhom/README.md

 It is recommended you run the GUI using a terminal or the command line, i.e. calling `hfhom` from the terminal.
 This will provide information about the program's current progress and intermediate results.
-On Linux, if the computation is taking too long, you can cancel the computation using Ctrl-C.
+On Linux, if the computation is taking too long or using too many resources, you can cancel the computation using Ctrl-C. You can also close the entire GUI if it is non-responsive via Ctrl-\ (Ctrl + backslash).

 On the File menu, check the option for `Use multiprocessing` to use all the threads on your computer instead of just one.
 This will speed up lengthy